texstudio-org/texstudio/utilities/manual/source/editing.md

 ### User constructs completion

-TeXstudio remembers used mathematical expressions (user constructs) which are likely resued and provides them in the completer.
+TeXstudio remembers used mathematical expressions (user constructs) which are likely reused and provides them in the completer.
 These constructs are of the form
 1) `\symbol_`*something*
 2) `\mathcmd{`*something`}`